randallli/randallli.github.io/_posts/2023-07-30-intro-insider-fruit-trading.md

 ---
 layout: post
 title: Introducing Insider Fruit Trading
-subtitle: A board game about markets
+subtitle: Beta testing a board game about markets
 tags: [tabletop game, fruit trading]
+cover-img: /assets/img/Insider-Fruit-Trading_Game-pieces2.JPG
 ---

 If you're around this weekend: I will be testing multiple versions of Insider Fruit Trading, a board game I'm working on, at Play NYC on August 5-6.
 [Tickets on Eventbrite](https://www.eventbrite.com/e/play-nyc-2023-tickets-573315240317) will be 25% off with discount code **TripleLi23**.
 Please [support me on Patreon](https://patreon.com/TripleLi) with the savings and can keep up to date on my latest work.